Online Generation of Collision-Free Trajectories in Dynamic Environments: Experimental Validation

-The accompanying video demonstrates a successful execution of both regular and safe trajectories for different jerk limits (e.g., $50\,\mathrm{[\frac{rad}{s^3}]}$ and $200\,\mathrm{[\frac{rad}{s^3}]}$).
-Representative snapshots are shown in Fig. \ref{fig_exp_snapshots}, where the path traversed by the end-effector is depicted by red lines.
-The measured $\mathbb{P}$ and $\mathbb{V}$ for each joint are given in Fig. \ref{fig_exp_traj}.
-Clearly, all velocities remain within the set limits of $1.5\,\mathrm{[\frac{rad}{s}]}$ for each joint.
-Unfortunately, the used robot does not provide measurements of joint accelerations.
+The accompanying \href{https://youtu.be/Qwsu-ytHNy8}{video} shows successful execution of regular and safe trajectories for different jerk limits, e.g., $50\,\mathrm{[\frac{rad}{s^3}]}$ and $200\,\mathrm{[\frac{rad}{s^3}]}$.
+Representative snapshots are shown in Fig.~\ref{fig_exp_snapshots}, where the end-effector path is depicted by red lines.
+The measured $\mathbb{P}$ and $\mathbb{V}$ for each joint are given in the same video.
+Clearly, all velocities remain within the set limit of $1.5\,\mathrm{[\frac{rad}{s}]}$ for each joint.
+Unfortunately, the used robot does not provide joint acceleration measurements.